Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Discussion

 Regarding the disk-like corona scenario, Fig.~\ref{iron_line_30ks_h_4_disk} reveals negligible differences in iron line broadness between low and high inclinations even at low coronal heights, then we are not presenting iron-line plots for higher coronal height in this case.
 In the extended disk-like corona (with $R_{\rm disk,out} = 20$~$r_g$) scenario, the iron line feature of the spectrum is not sensitive to the spin.
 This can be explained by the fact that as the corona's outer rim expands away from the black hole, it more effectively illuminates the disk at larger radii.
 Consequently, the relative contribution of emission from the innermost region -- which is the most sensitive to spin -- to the total spectrum decreases~\cite{relxilldisknk_2022ApJ...925...51R}.
-This accounts for the large uncertainties in Fig.~\ref{nustar_h_4_30ks_broken_once_q2=3_disk} ($\tau = 30$~ks) and Fig.~\ref{nustar_h_4_300ks_broken_once_q2=3_disk} ($\tau = 300$~ks).
-The same behavior should persists at greater coronal heights in Fig.~\ref{nustar_h_10_30ks_broken_once_q2=3_disk} ($\tau = 30$~ks) and Fig.~\ref{nustar_h_10_300ks_broken_once_q2=3_disk} ($\tau = 300$~ks).

 In summary, spin measurements exhibit greater uncertainty for observations at high inclination angles.
 This conclusion is supported by Ref.~\cite{Du_2024ApJ...963..152D}, where the authors also find that larger inclinations lead to less constrained spins, and by Ref.~\cite{Cardenas_2020PhRvD.101l3014C}, where the authors note that systematic uncertainties and modeling biases are more severe for low-spin sources observed at high inclination.